Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance should closely track the MSCI Japan Small Cap Index.
-Deviations may occur due to expense ratios and tracking errors.
+Benchmark Comparison: The ETF's performance is typically compared to the MSCI Japan Small Cap Index.

 Liquidity